1,000+ Opportunities

 ZAPP provides art fair and festival administrators with a suite of tools to digitally collect and jury applications, manage booth payments, and communicate with applicants all in one easy-to-use digital platform.
 Artists can apply to hundreds of shows nationwide through a central website.

-Based on current listing details, eligibility includes: Organizations located in the Creative West region that are existing Creative West grantees.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Organizations located in the Creative West region that are existing Creative West grantees.
+Confirm the full requirements in the official notice before applying.